Cosmetology Schools in Pennsylvania

 Continuing education required

 If your license expires, you may reactivate it if it's been fewer than five years since it was active.
-If it's been more than five years, you must retake the test.
+You must retake the test if it's been more than five years.

 There are no continuing education requirements for cosmetologists in Pennsylvania.